Welcome to the Course Creators Academy own_icon

 And so, like any other course creators, we did the same, otherwise, our course student numbers would look very small compared to other courses with thousands of free students.

 The problem with promoting a course using a large number of free coupons is that most free students usually don't end up buying the other paid courses afterward.
-They also tend to be less engaged and not even watch the course in many cases.
+They also tend to be less engaged and do not even watch the course in many cases.

 Besides getting free students, we also investigated a couple of ways of trying to increase our revenue in the marketplace.